 Zinc is one more of those advantageous metals that we make use of daily.
 It’s part of those elements which humans have been expanding for thousands of years.
-One can find zinc in alloys, minerals, and even our bodies throught the zinc rich foods we eat.
-Zinc also has uses in rubber, cosmetics, pharmaceuticals, plastics, inks, soaps, batteries, textiles and electrical equipment.
+One can find zinc in alloys, minerals, and even in our bodies through the zinc-rich foods, we eat.
+Zinc also has use’s in rubber, cosmetics, pharmaceuticals, plastics, inks, soaps, batteries, textiles and electrical equipment.

 Element 31: Gallium